mzattera/predictive-powers/README.md

  ### Chit-chat with GPT

  One-liner to chat with GPT.
-Notice how the API allows you to set the bot personality and handles chat history automatically.
+Notice how the library allows you to set the bot personality and handles chat history automatically.

  The below code handles conversation with a very depressed entity similar to the more famous [Marvin](https://en.wikipedia.org/wiki/Marvin_the_Paranoid_Android).